termux/termux-tasker/README.md

 #### `Working directory path`

-The `Working directory path` field for `Termux:Tasker` version `>= 0.5` defines the working directory that should be used while running the command.
+The `Working directory path` text field for `Termux:Tasker` version `>= 0.5` defines the working directory that should be used while running the command.
 The directory must be readable by the termux app.
 It is the user's responsibility to create the directory if its outside the `~/` directory for version `< 0.6` and `/data/data/com.termux/files` directory for version `>= 0.6`.
 That can be done by running the command `mkdir -p "/path/to/workdir"` from a terminal session before running the plugin action.
 The `$PREFIX/` and `~/` prefixes are also supported, like `$PREFIX/some-directory` or `~/some-directory`.

 #### `Stdin`

-The `Stdin` field for `Termux:Tasker` version `>= 0.6` can be used to pass scripts via standard input (`stdin`), like a `bash` script to the `$PREFIX/bin/bash` shell and a `python` script to the `$PREFIX/bin/python` shell or any other commands.
+The `Stdin` text field for `Termux:Tasker` version `>= 0.6` can be used to pass scripts via standard input (`stdin`), like a `bash` script to the `$PREFIX/bin/bash` shell and a `python` script to the `$PREFIX/bin/python` shell or any other commands.
 This allows scripts to be defined in the plugin host app instead of defining physical script files in `~/.termux/tasker/` directory.
 Check [Defining Scripts In Plugin Host App](#defining-scripts-in-plugin-host-app) for details.

 Note that if passing script via `stdin`, do not pass arguments, since it will fail depending on shell, at least will for `bash`.